Cray-HPE/docs-csm/operations/node_management/Node_Management_Workflows.md

 The following sequence of steps occur during this workflow.

-1. Administrator updates SLS
+1. Administrator updates [SLS][sls].

-    Administrator deletes the node entries with the specific component name (xname) from SLS.
+    Administrator deletes the node entries with the specific component name ([xname][xname]) from SLS.
     Note that if deleting a parent object, then the children are also deleted from SLS.
 If the child object happens to be a parent, then the deletion can cascade down levels.
 If deleting a child object, it does not affect the parent.

-1. Administrator physically removes the compute nodes
+1. Administrator physically removes the [compute nodes][cn].

-    The Administrator powers off and physically removes the compute nodes.
+    The administrator powers off and physically removes the compute nodes.

-    The following steps (3-9) occur automatically as different APIs interact with each other.

-1. No heartbeats
+1. No heartbeats in [HBTD][hbtd].

-    The Heartbeat Tracker Service stops receiving heartbeats and marks the nodes status as `standby` and then `off` as per Redfish event.
+    The Heartbeat Tracker Service stops receiving heartbeats and updates the node status, first as `Standby` and then `Off`, as per Redfish event.

     `Standby` status implies that the node is no longer ready and presumed dead.
-It typically means that the heartbeat is lost. `Off` status implies that the location is not populated with a component.
+    It typically means that the heartbeat is lost.
+    `Off` status implies that the location is not populated with a component.

-1. Administrator to HSM
+1. Administrator to [HSM][hsm].

-    Administrator update HSM that the BMC Redfish endpoints for the nodes were removed by marking it disabled.
-HSM marks the state of BMCs and the nodes as `empty`.
+    Administrator informs the HSM that the [BMC][bmc] Redfish endpoints for the nodes were removed by marking them disabled.
+HSM marks the state of BMCs and the nodes as `Empty`.

     `Empty` state implies that the location is not populated with a component.

-1. HSM to HMNFD
+1. HSM to [HMNFD][hmnfd].

-    HSM sends the compute node state information with State as `empty` to HMNFD.
+    HSM sends the compute node state information with `State` as `Empty` to HMNFD.
     HMNFD fans out this notification to the subscribing compute nodes.

-1. Administrator to HSM
+1. Administrator to HSM.

-    The following information from HSM is removed:

-    1. Redfish Endpoint is deleted.
-    1. Corresponding Components are deleted.
-    1. Ethernet Interfaces are removed.
+    For the removed node, the administrator removes the following from the HSM:

+    - Redfish endpoint
+    - Corresponding components
+    - Ethernet interfaces

 ## Replace nodes